flipkart-incubator/pibify/README.md

 </plugin>
 ```

+3. Either manually tag fields with the `@Pibify` annotation or run the mvn goal
+   `mvn com.flipkart.pibify:pibify-maven-plugin:annotate` to scan through all pojos in the module and add the `@Pibify`
+   annotation
-3. As part of the `package` mvn goal, the handler code will be generated
+4. As part of the `package` mvn goal, the handler code will be generated

 # Integration with application containers